RomainRichards/Order-Tracking-System/README.md

 This project was created to show the implementation of the queue data structure using a custom linked list.
 The goal in mind was to create a project that would showcase how a restaurant order tracking system works using FIFO (First In, First Out).
-Reward Members got priority service and skipped to the front of the line.
+Reward Members got priority service and skipped to the front of the line (addFirst).
 Implemented IEnumerable to iterate over a collection of a specified type.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>